adrishnaskar/adrishnaskar/README.md

 - ⚡ Fun fact: ...
 -->

-Hey, I'm Adrish Naskar a passionate Flutter Developer & Data Analyst.
+Hey, I'm Adrish Naskar a passionate Web Developer.
 I love building cool things & teaching people what I know.
 Currently looking to join an early-stage startup.

 Favourite Quote: "If it makes you happy it doesn't have to make sense to others"

-- 📊 I’m currently working as a freelance Data Analyst
+- 📊 I’m currently working as Web Dev Intern
-- 🌐 I’m currently learning Advanced Mobile App Development & Web Development
+- 🌐 I’m currently learning Web Development
 - 🚀 I'm looking to join an early-stage startup and help it grow with my skills
 - 📧 Reach me at: hiadrish@gmail.com